The-OpenROAD-Project/OpenLane/docs/source/quickstart.rst

 =======================
 Overview
 ------------------------------------
-OpenLane is an automated RTL-to-GDSII flow that uses open-source tools like OpenROAD, Yosys, Magic, Netgen, CVC and KLayout.
+OpenLane is an automated RTL-to-GDSII flow that uses open source tools like OpenROAD, Yosys, Magic, Netgen, CVC and KLayout.
 It also provides a number of custom scripts for design exploration, optimization and ECO.